jjb/better_timeout/readme.md

-# SaneTimeout
+# Better Timeout

 This is a fork of ruby 1.9.3 timeout which has the following behavior change:

 Regardless of what errors the timed code catches, `Timeout.timeout` will always raise an exception if the code times out.

-When the gem is installed, sane_timeout takes over Timeout.timeout in all cases.
+When the gem is installed, better_timeout takes over Timeout.timeout in all cases.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'sane_timeout'
+    gem 'better_timeout'

 And then execute: